JakeOtto/python_practice/chapter1/04_methods.md

 * Explain what a method is
 * Explain the difference between a method and a function
-* Use methods to operate on pieces of data.
+* Use methods to operate on pieces of data
 * Find more information about Python methods

 ## Part One: What is a Method?